slab/quill/docs/docs/configuration.md

 #### debug

-Default: `false`
+Default: `warn`

 Shortcut for [debug](/docs/api/#debug).
 Note `debug` is a static method and will affect other instances of Quill editors on the page.
-Debugging messages are disabled by default.
+Only warning and error messages are enabled by default.

 #### formats